Italienische-Philologie-LMU-Munchen/RimarioGen/README.md

 ## Background

 The software is the result of an introductory seminar to Python programming for philology students held by Sascha Resch in winter 2023/2024 at the institute for Italian philology at LMU Munich.
 At the end of this seminar, the skills acquired were applied in developping an easy, yet useful Python application.
+Amongst the students involved in this project we may name: Veronika Diem, Sheila Incarbone.

 ## Installation/Prerequisities